How to Calculate Beginning Inventory

 Since the opening inventory will be utilized either in part or wholly during the current accounting period, it is a company’s current asset.
 However, it never appears directly on the balance sheet because the balance sheet only contains assets available at the close of an accounting period.
 Notwithstanding, the ending inventory is always present on the balance sheet.

-From the definition, this implies that beginning inventory appears though with a different name.
+From the definition, this implies that the beginning inventory appears though with a different name.

 What is the significance of beginning inventory?